KrzysztofMarciniak/minimal-window-manager-plus/README.md

 ## Getting Started

 ### Media Keys
 Below are two examples for handling media keys.
 You can modify these to suit your needs.
-To use them out of the box, you will need [herbe](https://github.com/dudik/herbe).
-Or modify (`notifications_daemon="/usr/local/bin/herbe"`) or (`#define NOTIFICATIONS_DAEMON "/usr/local/bin/herbe"`)
+To use them out of the box, you will need [herbe](https://github.com/dudik/herbe), or modify (`notifications_daemon="/usr/local/bin/herbe"` - .sh) or (`#define NOTIFICATIONS_DAEMON "/usr/local/bin/herbe"` - .c)
+Makefile:
 ```bash
 -DAUDIO_SCRIPT="\"$(shell pwd)/audio.sh\""
 ```